springfall2008/batpred/docs/predbat-plan-card.md

 - What the battery SoC will be at the start of the 30 minute slot
 - The forecast cost for the half hour slot
 - A running total cost
+- Forecast CO2 Carbon intensity and Carbon footprint emitted by the grid's electricity generation, and the direction of travel over the slot (if carbon forecasting is enabled)

 Rate symbols (import and export):